Create a healthy morning routine before Monday gets the better of you!

 4) Get some exercise

-Going for a short run in the morning keep it short, I don’t track it, and I don’t beat myself up if I stop to catch my breath – it’s more about enjoying being outside rather than putting pressure on myself to hit certain goals.
+When I workout in the morning keep it short, I don’t track anything, and I don’t beat myself up if I stop to catch my breath – it’s more about enjoying doing some exercise rather than putting pressure on myself to hit certain goals.
 Make it as enjoyable as possible by creating a playlist of your favourite songs, listening to a podcast or even an audio book.

 5) Have a warm shower